top of page

 • Can you update it without everything becoming a hassle?

-The real question is not whether the site looks old.
-It is whether it can still do the job properly.
+The real question isn't whether the site looks old.
+It's whether it can still do the job properly.

-Those are the questions that usually reveal whether the site still has life in it, or whether it is time to start again.
+Those are the questions that usually reveal whether the site still has life in it, or whether it's time to start again.

-A good decision starts with knowing what is actually wrong
+A good decision starts with knowing what's actually wrong

 Before deciding on a rebuild, it helps to separate surface-level issues from structural ones.

-That is where a lot of businesses get stuck.
-They know something is not working, but they are not yet clear on whether the problem is the content, the design, the page structure, the platform, or a bit of everything.
+That's where a lot of businesses get stuck.
+They know something isn't working, but they are not yet clear on whether the problem is the content, the design, the page structure, the platform, or a bit of everything.

 A useful starting point is to look at where the friction is really coming from.